 Here are a few caveats before I lay it out.
 Mr. Tam developed this easy technique to be used with groups.
 Any group of kids at a school or summer camp could do this on a picnic table after a trip to Petco and an online order of mushroom spawn or a few previously used kits which now contain mushroom spawn.
 His emphasis was on making kit instructions out of materials that would be easy to procure, simple to prepare, and not so messy to use.
 In the Sustainable NE Seattle workshop, people asked all kinds of questions about what post-consumer products they could use instead of buying stuff at Petco.
 It is possible to make a substrate out of coffee grinds and/or shredded newspaper.
 The Fungi Perfecti reference booklet mentioned below has professional instructions on that.

 - 4 cups of Purina Yesterday’s News recycled newspaper pellets, unscented, no artificial fragrances, softer texture (violet color on package) (one big bag of this product will make 20-22 mushroom kits)

 - 4 cups dechlorinated tap or well water (use warm water or water that has sat out overnight uncovered so chlorine could dissipate)

-- 1/2 cup alfalfa pellets (guinea pig or rabbit food, such as these or these organic ones) This is optional but improves “vigor and yield of mushrooms and allows for a second fruiting 2 weeks after the first,” according to Tam.
+- 1/2 cup alfalfa pellets (guinea pig or rabbit food, such as these organic ones) This is optional but improves “vigor and yield of mushrooms and allows for a second fruiting 2 weeks after the first,” according to Tam.